tiprankstipranks

 We are exposed to risks related to currency exchange rates.

-We conduct a significant portion of our operations outside of the United States.
-Because our financial statements are presented in U.S. dollars, changes in currency exchange rates have had and could have in the future a significant effect on our operating results when our operating results are translated into U.S. dollars.
+We conduct a significant portion of our operations outside of the U.S. Because our financial statements are presented in U.S. dollars, changes in currency exchange rates have had and could have in the future a significant effect on our operating results when our operating results are translated into U.S. dollars.

 Capital Markets - Risk 2